jandelgado/lede-dockerbuilder/README.md

 ## What

 Easily and quickly build OpenWrt custom images (e.g. for your embedded device our Raspberry PI) using a self-contained docker container and the [OpenWrt](https://wiki.openwrt.org/doc/howto/obtain.firmware.generate) image builder.
-On the builder host, Docker is the only requirement.
-Supports latest OpenWrt release (18.06.x).
+On the builder host, Docker or podman/buildah (for dockerless operation) is the only requirement.
+Supports latest OpenWrt release (18.06.4).

 ### Note